imightbelosthere/KillerHomeLab-ARM/Deployments/Deploy-Azure-Virtual-Desktop-AzureActiveDirectory-DomainServices.md

 - WVDGroupObjectID.
 Object ID of Azure AD Group to Grant Azure Virtual Desktop Access To.
 - WindowsClientLicenseType.
 Choose Windows Client License Type (Example:  Windows_Client or None)
 - Naming Convention.
 Enter a name that will be used as a naming prefix for (Servers, VNets, etc) you are using.
-- Sub DNS Domain.
-OPTIONALLY, enter a valid DNS Sub Domain.
-(Example:  sub1. or sub1.sub2.
-This entry must end with a DOT )
-- Internal Domain.
-Enter a valid Internal Domain (Exmaple:  killerhomelab)
+- Azure AD Domain Servcies Domain.
+Enter a valid Domain Name for Active Directory Domain Services(Exmaple:  killerhomelab.com)
-- InternalTLD.
-Select a valid Top-Level Domain using the Pull-Down Menu.
 - SHOSSku.
 Select win11-21h2-avd-m365 or win10-21h2-avd-m365 Session Host OS Sku
 - SHVMSize.
 Enter a Valid size for the Deployments Session Hosts